-- St Augustine of Canterbury Catholic Primary School recognises that children are capable of abusing their peers This referred to as peer-on-peer abuse and can take many forms.
-Further staff guidance can be found on the Staff notice board. - St Augustine of Canterbury Catholic Primary School believes that abuse is abuse and it will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up".
-All victims will be taken seriously and offered appropriate support, regardless of where the abuse takes place. - St Augustine of Canterbury Catholic Primary School recognises that peer on peer abuse can take many forms, including but not limited to: - o bullying, including cyberbullying - physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - $\circ$ sexual violence and sexual harassment - 'upskirting', which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm - nude or semi-nude image sharing (also known as 'sexting' or youth produced/involved sexual imagery) - o initiation/hazing type violence and rituals - Staff and leadership recognise that that some peer-on-peer abuse issues may be affected by gender, age, ability and culture of those involved, (i.e. for gender-based abuse, girls are more likely to be victims and boys more likely to be perpetrators) however, all peer-on-peer abuse is unacceptable and all reports will be taken seriously.
+- St Michael's School recognises that children are capable of abusing their peers This referred to as peer-on-peer abuse and can take many forms. - St Michael's School believes that abuse is abuse and it will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up".
+All victims will be taken seriously and offered appropriate support, regardless of where the abuse takes place. - St Michael's School recognises that peer on peer abuse can take many forms, including but not limited to: - bullying, including cyberbullying - physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - o sexual violence and sexual harassment - o 'upskirting', which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm - nude or semi-nude image sharing (also known as 'sexting' or youth produced/involved sexual imagery) - initiation/hazing type violence and rituals - Staff and leadership recognise that that some peer-on-peer abuse issues may be affected by gender, age, ability and culture of those involved, (i.e. for gender-based abuse, girls are more likely to be victims and boys more likely to be perpetrators) however, all peer-on-peer abuse is unacceptable and all reports will be taken seriously. - In order to minimise the risk of peer-on-peer abuse, St Michael's School will: